Anterior cruciate ligament reconstruction: Phase 4

 By this time the range of motion should be greater than 110 degrees flexed and the patient's bodily mechanics like walking and light jogging should be back to normal (before operation).
 Single leg exercises will be continued as well as balancing activities to strengthen the core and lower body.
-Stamina and endurance should be improved for exercises such as: biking, jogging, and step-ups/downs.
+Stamina and endurance should be improved for exercises such as biking, jogging, and step-ups/downs.
 If by this time the patient does not have 110 degrees of flexion in the knee, they are advised to see their therapist or surgeon.
-There's a chance that the knee could need another operation to increase the elasticity of the ligament.
+There is a chance that the knee could need another operation to increase the elasticity of the ligament.

 The goal of this phase is a return to activity, however it requires an ability to perform some functional performance tests such as: